dreamfactorysoftware/platform-wiki/setup-guide/4-setup-alternative-data-stores/redshift/Setting-up-Redshift.md

 TO WRITE

 <a name="db" />
-## 4. Setting up the SnowPlow database and events table
+## 4. Setting up the SnowPlow events table

-TO WRITE
+Now that you have Redshift up and running, you need to create your SnowPlow events table.

+The SnowPlow events table definition for Redshift is available on the repo [here] [redshift-table-def].
+Execute this query in Redshift to create the SnowPlow events table.

 <a name="load" />
 ## 5. Automating the loading of SnowPlow data into Redshift